parea in tree gallery

 Phase One of Removing Predators

-Our first phase focuses on the northeast of the island (pictured yellow in the map).
+Our first phase on Rēkohu/Wharekauri focuses on the northeast of the island (pictured yellow in the map).
 This encompasses a mix of habitats - forest remnants, wetlands, fresh water lakes, sandy beaches, and rocky shores - as well as the Kaingaroa community, and some areas of cultural significance.

 Predator Free Chathams sector map